Can Pool Covers Shrink? Prevention & Solutions Guide

 Chemical Exposure

 High chlorine levels, improper pH balance, and chemical spills can accelerate cover deterioration.
 When pool water with excessive sanitizer levels contacts the cover regularly, it can cause the material to break down and shrink.
-Chlorine levels above 5 ppm or pH levels outside the 7.2-7.8 range increase this risk significantly.
+Sustained chlorine levels above 5 ppm or pH levels outside the 7.2-7.8 range increase this risk significantly.

 Improper Storage